racodess/flashcard-generator/README.md

   - [Anki](https://apps.ankiweb.net/).
     - [AnkiConnect](https://ankiweb.net/shared/info/2055492159) running (for direct flashcard imports).
     - [pdf viewer and editor](https://ankiweb.net/shared/info/319501851) for linking PDFs to flashcards.
-    - [Markdown and KaTeX Support](https://ankiweb.net/shared/info/1087328706) already included in the app's Anki note templates.
+    - [Markdown and KaTeX Support](https://ankiweb.net/shared/info/1087328706) (optional) already included in the app's Anki note templates.
 - **Docker** (optional).
   - Needed if you plan to run in a docker container using `--run-mode docker`.